marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 	You can specify options with different values.

 update
-	If you switch on the update, the element will check every two second if new players arrived (only necessary when you switched on "for each player").
+	If you switch on the update, the element will check every two second if new participants arrived (only necessary when you switched on "for each participant").

 Contract table
 ~~~~~~~~~~~~~~~~~